Louisiana mayor running for re-election killed in crash hours before polls close

 ST. LANDRY PARISH, La.
-(KLFY) — The mayor of a Louisiana parish running for re-election was killed in an Election Day crash just hours before the polls were set to close.
+(KLFY) — The mayor of a Louisiana city running for re-election was killed in an Election Day crash just hours before the polls were set to close.

 Melville Mayor Velma D. Hendrix, 84, was involved in a two-vehicle crash just before 2 p.m.
 CT near Port Barre, roughly 33 miles northeast of Lafayette, according to the Louisiana State Police.